thestormforge/optimize-controller/docs/parameters.md

 The `parameters` section of an experiment file defines the names and domains of the experiment's parameters.
 The `patches` section defines how those parameters are used in your application.

-To reuse an earlier example, an integer parameter for tuning CPU on a container might be defined as follows:
+To continue with an earlier example, an integer parameter for tuning CPU on a container might be defined as follows:

 ```yaml
   parameters: